fleckenstein-m/FINC672-SP2024/website/index.md

 After completing this course, students will

-- have a thorough understanding of fundamental programming concepts in the Julia programming langugage including data types, data structures, functions, control flow and loops.
+- have a thorough understanding of fundamental programming concepts in the Julia programming language, including data types, data structures, functions, control flow and loops.
-- understand tabular data structures and how Julia dataframes are used in financial data analysis.
+- understand tabular data structures and how Julia data frames are used in financial data analysis.
-- be able to load and save large datasets into data frames, and apply advanced data conversion and transformation techniques to financial market data.
+- be able to load and save large datasets into data frames and apply advanced data conversion and transformation techniques to financial market data.
 - have a thorough understanding of data visualization techniques.
 - understand how to connect to and use online web services to download financial datasets.
 - be able to form and analyze stock portfolios and implement mean-variance analysis.